2008–09 ISU Junior Grand Prix: Qualifying

 Skaters who reached the age of 13 by July 1, 2008 but had not turned 19 (singles and females of the other two disciplines) or 21 (male pair skaters and ice dancers) were eligible to compete on the junior circuit.
 Unlike the senior ISU Grand Prix of Figure Skating, skaters for the Junior Grand Prix are entered by their national federations rather than seeded by the ISU.
 The number of entries allotted to each ISU member federation is determined by their skaters' placements at the previous season's World Junior Figure Skating Championships in each respective discipline.

 For the 2008–09 season, in singles, the five best placed member nations at the 2008 World Junior Figure Skating Championships were allowed to enter two skaters in all eight events.
 Member nations who placed sixth through tenth were allowed to enter one skater in all eight events.
 Member nations with a skater who had qualified for the free skate at Junior Worlds were allowed to enter one skater in seven of the events.
 Member nations who did not qualify for the free skate but placed 25th through 30th in the short program were allowed to enter one skater in six of the events.
 All other nations were allowed to enter one skater in five of the events.
 There were provisions for additional entries per member country if another country did not use all of its allotted entries.

 In pairs, member nations were allowed to enter up to three teams per event.
 The host nation was allowed to enter as many pair teams as it wanted.
 Pairs was contested at four events out of eight.

 In ice dance, member nations were allowed to enter one dance team per event.
 Member nations who placed in the top five at the 2008 World Junior Championships were allowed to enter a second dance team.

 The host country was allowed to enter up to three skaters/teams in singles and dance in their event, and there was no limit to the number of pairs teams.

 The general spots allowance for the 2008–09 Junior Grand Prix events was as follows:

 All other member nations had one entry per discipline in five of the eight events in singles, and one entry in all eight events for ice dance.

-Prize money

-The total prize money for the Junior Grand Prix events in the 2008–2009 season was $22,500.
-Pairs and dance teams split the money.
-Everything is in US dollars.
-The breakdown is as follows:

-The total prize money for the Junior Grand Prix Final in the 2008–2009 season was $105,000.
-Pairs and dance teams split the money.
-Everything is in US dollars.
-The breakdown is as follows: